 Raw Thai Kale Slaw with a Creamy Ginger-Almond Butter Dressing

-You are going to love this nutritious raw kale slaw.
-It's full of detoxification and antioxidant compounds, and just bursting with the fresh, bright flavors of basil, mint, and cilantro.
-All tossed in a slightly spicy and gingery, creamy almond butter dressing.
-What I love about this salad is that it lasts up to 5 days in the refrigerator!
-Once it's made, you can take out portions as needed to easily fulfill part of your daily raw veggie needs.
+You are going to love this vibrant, nutrient-dense kale slaw.
+It’s full of detoxification and antioxidant compounds, and absolutely bursting with the fresh, bright flavors of basil, mint, and cilantro.
+Everything is tossed in a slightly spicy, gingery, creamy almond butter dressing that ties it all together.

 About the Author